-Liz Buchanan ’09 is a graduate of the Creative Arts in Learning M.Ed. program.
+Liz Buchanan ’09 graduated with a Master of Education with a focus on the arts.
 She's a performer, music teacher, and composer, and is active in early literacy for children through music.
 We spoke to her about her thoughts on the connection between music and learning.

 Many studies have been done about the positive effects of music on learning.
 What has been your experience in your work with children and teachers?

 As parents and professionals who work with kids know, most children respond to music with joy and excitement.
 Instruction in music should be essential part of school curricula, for its own sake and because research has linked the study of music to higher achievement in other academic subjects.

 In my work, I’ve focused on using music to help develop early literacy skills.
 I’ve written songs to help students learn rhyming, letter sounds, sounding out words, and segmenting syllables.
 I also love writing songs with children; collaborative songwriting is a wonderful way to build students’ writing skills, and also gives the class such joy as they take ownership of their song.

 What is the state of music learning in these days of increased academic pressure?

 Learning in all of the arts has faced many challenges as schools face both budget constraints and academic pressures.
 Many schools—even in more affluent districts—have felt compelled to charge fees for arts programs such as instrumental music, which can limit opportunities for some students to participate.

 Of even greater concern is the state of arts instruction in urban schools.
 It’s encouraging that programs such as the Boston Arts Expansion Initiative have worked to raise funds for music and other arts programs, but programming remains uneven.
 I would love for us to reach a time when every Boston student has the opportunity to learn instruments, play in a school band or orchestra, or sing in a school chorus.
 Such musical experiences could be life-changing for urban kids.